mobizt/FirebaseClient/README.md

 `<expire>` The expiry period in seconds (less than 3600), 3300 is the default value.

 > [!NOTE]
-> The refresh token is not available for this authentication type.
+> The refresh token is not available for OAuth 2.0 JWT Bearer Flow.

 The auth token need to be re-created instead of refreshing.

 - ### UserAuth (User Sign-In Authentication)

-With [UserAuth](examples/App/AppInitialization/UserAuth/UserAuth.ino) provider class, you are now signin as a user with Email and password.

-The folowing are available parameters.
+The [UserAuth](examples/App/AppInitialization/UserAuth/UserAuth.ino) class parameters are included the following.

 ```cpp
 UserAuth::UserAuth(<api_key>, <user_email>, <user_password>, <expire>)
 ```

-`<api_key>` API key can be obtained from Firebase console > Project Overview > Project settings.
+`<api_key>` The API key which can be obtained from Firebase console > Project Overview > Project settings.

-`<user_email>` The user Email that in the project.
+`<user_email>` The Email of user in the project.

-`<user_password>`The user password in the project.
+`<user_password>`The password of user in the project.

 `<expire>`The expiry period in seconds (less than 3600), 3300 is the default value.

 - ### NoAuth (Non-Authentication)

-The [NoAuth](examples/App/AppInitialization/NoAuth/NoAuth.ino) provider class, allows you to skip all auth data in the REST API request that sent to the Firebase services.
+The [NoAuth](examples/App/AppInitialization/NoAuth/NoAuth.ino) class allows you to access the Firebase/Google APIs without authorization token.
+There is no parameters in its class constructor.

-The security rules should allow read and write access without conditiona.
+This required read and write access in Firebase/Google APIs.

-This is suitable for testing only and should not use in the production.
+It should be used for testing only.

 - ### CustomToken (ID Token Authorization Using Custom Token)

-With [CustomToken](examples/App/AppInitialization/TokenAuth/CustomToken/CustomToken.ino) provider class, you are able to set the custom token (custom claims signed JWT token) that generated from other Firebase client apps.

-The available parameters in the class constructor are the following.
+The [CustomToken](examples/App/AppInitialization/TokenAuth/CustomToken/CustomToken.ino) class parameters are included the following.

 ```cpp
 CustomToken::CustomToken(<api_key>, <custom_token>, <expire_in_seconds>)